hugoShaka/ansible-mailserver/docs/certs.rst

 Introduction
 ------------

-A lot of differets certificates are used in this role.
+A lot of different certificates are used in this role.
 We can divide them in two categories :

 - certificates that will be used by external entities (MXs, MUA, ...)